webaccess/crmplatform/README.md

   `yarn develop`
   in order to generate routes the crm-plugin.

-## Test case
+## Test cases
+- install mocha, co-supertest and supertest npm packages

-- In the project directory run below command
+- In the main project package.json file add below command to the scripts section

-  `strapi console`
+  `"test": "mocha plugins/crm-plugin/test/**/*.test.js"`

-- then run below code
-  -- for example to run test case for state
+- then run below command to run test cases

-  `strapi.plugins["crm-plugin"].testcases.state.test.emptyTestcase("find")`

-  -- to run all testcases

-  `strapi.plugins["crm-plugin"].testcases.index.index()`
+  `npm test`